CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 ### Deployment
-There are two methods to deploy s3fs in CenturyLink Cloud, it can be done manually or using a package.
+There are two methods to deploy s3fs in Lumen Cloud, it can be done manually or using a package.

 **Manual deployment**
 1.  s3fs deployment is done with the following commands on the CentOS 7 server: